ivan12/Pokedex/README.md

 * Types pages (with counters + legendary/mythical) and Regions/Generations pages.
 * Favorites toggle on cards (local + Firebase).
 * Light/dark theme remembered on the device.
+* Fully responsive design optimized for mobile with touch-friendly controls.

 ## Requirements